 Factors of seedling growth

 Seedlings are initially dependent on their stored food reserves.
 Once photosynthesis begins, things really get growing.
 Temperature, light, and moisture are the major factors in seedling development, but wind and other forms of physical contact (thigmomorphogenesis) are critical to developing a strong plant.
 Most seedlings need 14 hours of daylight to grow.
 Compacted soil can make it difficult for tender new roots to anchor themselves in the soil or to find enough nutrients.
-One way you can give your seedlings a boost is to feed them with fish emulsion or to surround them with aged compost.
-The compost, applied as a mulch, will shade the soil, add nutrients, and reduce competition from weeds.
+One way you can give your seedlings a boost is to feed them with fish emulsion.
+You can also apply mulch, which will shade the soil, add nutrients, and reduce competition from weeds.
 (Unfortunately, it may also attract and protect sowbugs and earwigs).
 Remember that any major, sudden changes can be devastating to a seedling.
 Erosion, in particular, can expose delicate seedlings to more stresses than they can handle.

 Seedlings that are transplanted too early in their development into an unforgiving environment will often exhibit wilting.
 Underdeveloped root systems are not able to absorb water and nutrients as readily as more mature plant structures.
 Young plants are more likely to thrive if they are allowed to become acclimated to new conditions gradually.
 This is called hardening off.
 To harden off seedlings started indoors or recently purchased plants, take them outside for a few hours each day.
 Ideally, they will be placed in a quarantine area that allows you to see if they are carrying any pests or diseases before they are introduced to your other plants.
 Initially, seedlings should be protected from wind, with filtered or morning sunlight, gradually increasing the amount of time and sunlight by an hour or two each day until they are outside all day.
 If temperatures allow, plants can then be left outside overnight.
 Hardened off plants can then be installed in the landscape or garden, with a significantly higher chance of success.
 Be sure to use the information on seed packets and plant labels to determine the proper way to plant and manage your seedlings.